 Why not buy a llama trekking gift voucher?

 - You will help call in, catch, halter, groom and walk your llama through our fields and farm, or beyond though the glorious Herefordshire countryside

 - Price per person, either with one llama each or sharing one llama between two people £45 adults, £30 children

-- Half day llama trek experience based on a minimum of two people
+- Llama trek experience based on a minimum of two people